EvictionLab/eviction-lab-website/content/eviction-tracking/missouri.md

 # The geography of changes in eviction filings

 Missouri is divided into 115 counties and county-equivalents.
-In each, we map the number of eviction filings over the last four weeks.
+In each, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Missouri in 2020-2022 were collected by [January Advisors](https://www.januaryadvisors.com/).
 Historical data taken from Missouri state court microdata for 2012–2015.
 2. County breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.